bhftbootcamp/AgTables.jl/frontend/README.md

-# AgTable
+# AgTables

-AgTable integrates React and is bundled using Webpack.
+AgTables integrates React and is bundled using Webpack.
 This project provides a collection of AG Grid table components designed for use in Julia applications.

 ## Development